camlspotter/ocaml/README-leopard.md

 ## `-leopard`, `-no-leopard`

-Force "Leopard" mode enabled or disabled, no matter whether module named `Leopard` is in the load path or not.
+Force "Leopard" mode (see below) enabled or disabled, no matter whether module named `Leopard` is in the load path or not.

 # "Leopard" mode

 Some of the extensions of OCamleopard requires its library module named `Leopard`.
 They are enabled only in "Leopard" mode, when the compiler finds the module in its loading path.

-In Leopard mode, the module `Leopard` is automatically opened and linked just like `Pervasives` of vanilla OCaml, unless `-nopervasives` option is given.
+In Leopard mode, the module `Leopard` is automatically opened and linked just like `Pervasives` of vanilla OCaml.
+This linking can be disabled by giving `-nopervasives` option.

 # Syntax with Python style indentation rules